suse-edge/atip/telco-examples/edge-clusters/dhcp-less/dual-stack/multi-node/README.md

 **Note**:
+ * When multiple hosts are deployed, each host needs the data above to be unique and specific to it.
  * When RAs and DHCPs are available on the network segment, the above network configuration will only apply to the provisioned BMH and not yet on the inspection phase of the host to gather hardware information.
 This is due to a bug that will force the use of DHCP and RA for IPv4 and IPv6 respectively with the default settings; a resolution is expected soon.

 Once the required BMH file has been selected and refined, in order for it to work, it must also be filled with some values common to all the BMH definitions in addition to the network specific ones previously mentioned.
 For more information on these values or on how to enroll a Bare Metal Host, please refer to the main Edge Cluster documentation for multi host deployments [here](https://github.com/suse-edge/atip/tree/main/telco-examples/edge-clusters#example-2---deploy-a-multi-node-ha-cluster-using-metal3-metallb-and-the-image-generated).